DriveQuantPublic/react-native-drivekit/packages/core/README.md

 instantDeletion can have 2 values:

 - `false` : **Default value**, allows the user to recover the deleted account by logging-in again with the same credentials.
 Users have 30 days starting from the day when the account was deleted.
-- `true` : Allow to delete an account instantly.
+- `true` : Allows to delete an account instantly.
 The account and all the related data will be immediately deleted and no rollback is possible.

 > ℹ️
 >